corda/corda/docs/source/index.rst

 ===================================

 .. warning:: This build of the docs is from the *master branch*, not a milestone release.
-It may not reflect the current state of the code.
+It may not reflect the current state of the code. `Read the docs for M6 <https://docs.corda.net/releases/release-M6.0/>`_.

 This is the developer guide for Corda, a proposed architecture for distributed ledgers.
 Here are the sources of documentation you may find useful, from highest level to lowest: